 The skin and hair areas will have been automatically detected.
-To check these, use the skin area of and hair area of tools.
+To check these, use the skin area skin area

 Check the gender and age category

 The gender and age category (adult or child) will have been automatically detected.
 This is shown in the header above the face.
 If this is wrong, move the mouse into the header to open it (if it is not already open), and you will be shown a set of radio buttons that let you changed the gender and age category.